wh-alice/mig_visualstudio/vs/misc/parameter-cannot-have-the-same-name-as-its-defining-function.md

 ---
-title: "Parameter cannot have the same name as its defining function" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "Parameter cannot have the same name as its defining function | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"